 It is generally inadvisable to apply linseed oil, stain or varnish to unpainted oak doors.
 If it is thought vital, beeswax and turpentine can be applied to unpainted oak internally.

-A. In certain cases this is known to be true, but in many other instances buildings are far from the sea and there is no evidence indicating that they incorporate reused timbers from ships.
+You might have been told that the beams in your old house are made from ships' timbers and be hunting around for a renovation match.
+In certain cases, is known to be true that ships' timbers were used, but in many other instances, buildings are far from the sea and there is no evidence indicating that they incorporate reused timbers from ships.
 It is thought instead that the term refers to the quality of timber, just as we talk about ‘marine plywood’ today.

 Where possible, reduce the threshold, or consider if there is scope to install a canopy or porch.
 Any areas suffering from major rot can be repaired by a good joiner and, where it is in keeping with the character of the property, the wood could also be painted to provide better protection from the elements.
 Remember, of course, that alterations may require consent from your local council if the building is listed.